jbhavya876/jbhavya876/README.md

 - 👋 Hi, I’m Bhavya Jain
-- 👀 I’m interested in Webdev.
+- 👀 I’m interested in Mlops.
-- 🌱 I’m currently learning DSA with Java and development in Web using Javascript.
+- 🌱 I’m currently learning DSA with C++ and development in Mlops using Docker, Github Actions and Jenkins.
-- 💞️ I’m looking to collaborate on my Webdev Projects
+- 💞️ I’m looking to collaborate on my Mlops project.
-- 📫 You can reach me through my gmail account "jbhavya876@gmail.com"
+- 📫 You can reach me through my gmail account "jbhavya876@gmail.com".